hemingkx/SpecDec/readme.md

 ## Encoder Initialization

-We recommend using the AT verifier's encoder to initialize the weights of the NAT drafter.
+We recommend using the AR verifier's encoder to initialize the weights of the NAR drafter.
 For preparing the initialization checkpoints, check `encoder_initial.py`.

 ## Train

-**The AT verifier** of GAD is a standard Transformer that can be trained with [fairseq](https://github.com/facebookresearch/fairseq/tree/main/examples/translation):
+**The AR verifier** of SpecDec is a standard Transformer that can be trained with [fairseq](https://github.com/facebookresearch/fairseq/tree/main/examples/translation):

 ```
 fairseq-train ${bin_path} --arch transformer --share-all-embeddings \